Nasturtium is a climbing vine famous both for its blooms and for the speed with which it develops.

 Caring for it is easy and it is guaranteed to produce a great decorative impact!

-Climbing nasturtium is usually grown as an annual plant, and are sown directly in the ground in May.
-Soak seeds beforehand for a whole night and space seeds 12 inches (30 cm) apart.
-Water lightly.
+Climbing nasturtium is usually grown as an annual flower, and are sown directly in the ground in May.
+It isn’t frost-hardy and will die off in winter.
+Typically, it sprouts back in spring either from seeds or from tubers.

 As for care, you might need to water a bit if it doesn’t rain for a long time.
 The vine will bounce back in no time, though, so even if you don’t water it’ll survive.